 See, the best thing about marketing is that even a little bit of it can be effective — but when it’s part of a well-rounded strategy, it can absolutely transform the way you do business.
 By integrating together a robust marketing automation system alongside top-tier work from your team, you can create an unstoppable marketing force.

 Here’s the thing, though: you can’t have one without the other, which brings us to a question we get a lot:

 Short answer?
-Yes.
+Yes, do both.
 Long answer?
 Absolutely — and here’s why: